|Nutritional Guidelines (per serving)|

 Pour the ingredients into a cocktail shaker filled with ice.

-Garnish with a lime wedge or peel.
+Garnish with a lime wedge or twist.
+Serve and enjoy.

 Go Ahead, Play With Your Gin